Help us match you with local pros in your area

 HVAC contractors in Louisiana are considered mechanical contractors and are required to be licensed by the Louisiana State Licensing Board for Contractors.
 To obtain this license, contractors must provide proof of workers' compensation and liability insurance.
 You should also check a company's reviews and complaints on sites such as Google Reviews, Yelp, and the Better Business Bureau (BBB).
 Pick a company with great feedback and stories of satisfied customers.

-You should have your HVAC system inspected twice annually.
-Following an inspection, your technician will inform you if any services are needed.
-You should also call a technician if you start noticing issues such as unusual smells, strange noises, or leaks.
-If your system has ductwork, it should be inspected every few years.
+Typically, you should have your HVAC system inspected twice a year.
+After that inspection, your HVAC technician will tell you what, if any, services are needed.
+You should also call a technician if you start to notice any issues, such as unusual smells, strange noises, or leaks.
+If you have ductwork in your home, it should be serviced every few years.

-You can save energy during the summer by making it easier for your HVAC system to keep your home cool.
-Set your thermostat as close to the outside temperature as you can, and avoid making drastic changes in temperature all at once.
-Keep your roof in good shape and seal any leaks around your windows and doors to help keep cool air in.
+You can save energy during the summer by reducing the amount of power your HVAC system uses to keep your home cool.
+Keep your thermostat temperature as close to the outside temperature as is comfortable, and avoid making drastic changes in temperature all at once.
+Keep your roof in good shape and seal any leaks around your doors and windows to avoid letting cool air escape.
 Similarly, ensure that your attic is well ventilated to avoid trapping excess heat in your home.